Spring/ Summer 2020 Makeup Trends

 #10.
 Pastel Eye Makeup

-The matte finish for eyeshadow has not completely disappeared from the makeup trends of spring 2017, but rather than previous years’ ubiquitous matte beiges and taupes, this year the predominant shades are all soft ’50s-esque pastels.
+The matte finish for eyeshadow has not completely disappeared from the makeup trends, but rather than previous years’ ubiquitous matte beiges and taupes, this year the predominant shades are all soft ’50s-esque pastels.

 #11.
 Subtle Smokey Eye Makeup